RED

 History:

-would become Red Wolf curried the horses before a hunt or war party.
+brave who would become Red Wolf curried the horses before a hunt or war

 (Marvel Spotlight I#1 (fb)) - As a youth, he could run and swim faster, and shoot arrow truer than the other braves.
 The wise old shaman Many Moons told the brave that he was the descendent of the first Red Wolf.
 Many Moons told the brave he would one day become another Red Wolf, and to him would fall the task of protecting and leading his people, and of keeping the peace upon the plains.